cs-MohamedAyman/Problem-Solving-Training/README.md

 ## [Level 3](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level-3)

-This level simply consists of 16 sheets, 7 sheets of them on Codeforces Online Judge, plus 5 sheets on HackerEarth Online Judge, and the last 4 sheets on HackerRank Online Judge.
+This level simply consists of 20 sheets, 7 sheets of them on Codeforces Online Judge, 4 sheets of them on LeetCode Online Judge, plus 5 sheets on HackerEarth Online Judge, and the last 4 sheets on HackerRank Online Judge.

 ## Prerequisites